a line drawing of a tree

 More newspapers for the area are listed here.

-Someday I may organize a vacation to this area of Alabama to visit churches family members attended and see what records they have have, read through whatever newspapers the Perry County library, or other county libraries, have on file that aren't on newspapers.com, and visit Saint Michael's Cemetery in Faunsdale, just to see it for myself, and otherwise drive around this area to get a sense of what it looks like.
+Someday I may organize a vacation to this area of Alabama to visit churches that my family members attended and see what records they have have, to read through whatever newspapers the Perry County library, or other county libraries, have on file that aren't on newspapers.com, and to visit Saint Michael's Cemetery in Faunsdale, just to see it for myself, and otherwise drive around this area to get a sense of what it looks like.
 But I have many other travel and personal priorities, so this is probably not happening any time soon.
+If YOU are in this area and want to visit for me and take photos, I would beyond appreciate it.

 If you want to contact me about the information on this page, especially if you have some specific insights into someone named on this page, please contact me at